skanur/quicksort/README.md

     mkdir -p build
     ```

-5. You can see the utilization of the CPUs using the command `htop` or `top`.
+6. You can see the utilization of the CPUs using the command `htop` or `top`.
 Open another terminal and run either of these commands.
 You can also measure system usage during the code execution using the script `measure.sh`.
 Execute this script by using appropriate compiler environment and navigating back to your project folder and running
     ```bash
     ./measure.sh
     ```
     This will print out CPU utilization all the cores every second.

-6. Work on the code using your favorite text editor.
+7. Work on the code using your favorite text editor repeating steps 3-6 to clean, build and execute application.
 Make local commits on points you think are important (for e.g. various parallelisation strategies).
 Push it to remote when you think necessary.

-7. Once completed with the assignment, create a tag **final** for your master branch using `git tag -a final -m "Assignment complete"`.
+8. Once completed with the assignment, create a tag **final** for your master branch using `git tag -a final -m "Assignment complete"`.

-8. Push the repository to remote using `git push --follow-tags -u origin master` before the exercise deadline of **24th November 2016 23:55:00**.
+9. Push the repository to remote using `git push --follow-tags -u origin master` before the exercise deadline of **24th November 2016 23:55:00**.

-9. **WARNING**: This repo will be deleted after the exercise assessment without any prior notice.
+10. **WARNING**: This repo will be deleted after the exercise assessment without any prior notice.
 If you want a copy of it, fork it **privately**.

 ## Exercise Description